 Moreover, there are industrial areas near the harbor.

-Historically speaking, “Nagoya” has always been an important spot and nowadays, with a population of over one million people, it has become one of the world’s largest cities in terms of economic development.
+Historically speaking, “Nagoya” has always been an important spot and nowadays, with a population of over two million people, it has become one of the world’s largest cities in terms of economic development.

 “Nagoya” has always been a significant point of conjunction with other roads, with the “Tokaido connection” that lead to “Ise Jingu”.
 The public transport network is extremely developed, with trains and buses that make it easy to move around.
 There are also some big airports in the region, namely “Nagoya airport” and “Chubu International airports”, so it is an option to travel directly to “Nagoya” from overseas.